adolfoeliazat/Tinderella/README.md

 ### Technology
-To run this app, you would need the following libraries:
+To run this web app, you would need the following libraries:

 * pymongo
 * scikit-learn 0.15.2